agentlang-ai/agentlang-docs/docs/quick-start.md

 ```

 You may now proceed to the more [advanced tutorial](tutorial.md) where we will build a more
-feature-rich blog-application and in that process, explore the fractl language in more depth.
+feature-rich blog-application, and in that process, explore the fractl language in more depth.